byui-cse/itm300-course/source/module-03/project-lab.md

 ## Create a User Pool

 We'll first create a user pool which will store all of our users.

+!!! key "Security Concerns"

+    We will be creating a very simple setup.
+There are many more options that can be enabled to enhance the security of the app.
+This tutorial will cover basics to get you exposure to the concepts.
+In a production app, you'd want to enable more of the security features.

+    It is recommended that you play around with different options after you get the tutorial completed to expand your knowledge and understanding of the options available.

 * Search for Cognito in AWS.
 * Click on Create User Pool